WordPress/wordcamp.org/.docker/readme.md

 1. By default, docker will start with data defined in `.docker/data/wordcamp_dev.sql` and changes to data will be persisted across runs in `.docker/database`.
 To start with different database, delete `.docker/database` directory and replace the `.docker/data/wordcamp_dev.sql` file and run `docker compose up --build -d` again.

+1. Optional: Add API keys to the `Third party services` section of `wp-config.php` to enabled working on specific features that require them.

 1. Optional: Install Git hooks to automate code inspections during pre-commit:
     ```bash
     rm -rf .git/hooks